BITalinoWorld/android-datalogger-egokituz/README.md

 [BITalino](http://www.bitalino.com) DataLogger for Android
 ===
-This application stores data from the BITalino board in the smartphone.
+Android application to store data from the BITalino board in the smartphone.

 ## Features
 * Select between different Bitalino devices
 * Configure the sampling rate and the channels to store data
 * Two storage modes available:
-* * App internal - use email to send the logs
+* * (Disabled) App internal - use email to send the logs
 * * App external - use any usb to uSD card converter to get the logs

 ## Screenshots